open-contracting/ocds-kibana-manual-en/docs/C2/Seccion4/4_Salida.md

 Here, we will proceed with two steps:
 1. Save all processed documents in a log file, one per line.
-1. Send these documents to ElasticSearch
+1. Send these documents to ElasticSearch.

-For the former, we will use the [Output File](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-file.html) Plugin, and in the options we should specify the log file's name, which should be created if nonexistent and overwrite all previous information.
+For the former, we will use the [Output File Plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-file.html), and in the options we should specify the log file's name, which should be created if nonexistent and overwrite all previous information.

-We use another plugin with multiple options to send ElasticSearch the files.
-We will specify three of them, but we recommend to check the manual.
+To send ElasticSearch the files, we will use another plugin.
+This plugin has multiple options,but in this case we will focus on three of them.
+We recommend to check the manual.

 [Output ElasticSearch](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-elasticsearch.html)

 These are the options we are going to use:
-- `index`: It shows the index name we will send the document to.
+- `index`: It shows the index name the document will be sent to.
-- `hosts`: It indicates the `hostname` of the ElasticSearch server.
+- `hosts`: It indicates the `hostname` of ElasticSearch's server.
-- `document_id`: This is a **VERY** important option, given that it enables Logstash to identify the document with a unique ID.
-Likewise, it enables ElasticSearch to recognize when a document already exists.
+- `document_id`: This is a **VERY** important option.
+It enables Logstash to identify the document with a unique ID.
+Likewise, which in turn will enable ElasticSearch to detect if a document already exists.
 In this case, the OCDS document has a unique ID, named `ocid`.

 [Previous](../Section4.md)